Transience

 an audible voice, listening

-The artist ensnared by a blindfolded, and a crinoline-structured costume creating hindered, blundering movements as she roamed from room to room, trying to remember the layout.
+The artist ensnared, blindfolded and a crinoline-structured costume forcing hindered, blundering movements as she roams from room to room, trying to remember the layout.
 With sight denied, she submitted to a heightened awareness of sound which guided her movements.
-Audio recordings of her presence captured her presence and absence from the empty rooms.
+Audio recordings captured her presence and absence from the empty rooms.